MSCI keeps curbs on Indonesian stocks, delays index changes pending reform review

 It will also keep a freeze on increases to foreign inclusion factors, adjustments to the number of shares used in index calculations, and any upgrades of Indonesian stocks across index size segments.

-However, MSCI said that it will remove stocks identified as having high shareholder concentration, and may begin using newly disclosed shareholder data of investors owning more than 1 per cent of shares to refine its estimates of companies’ free float.
+However, MSCI noted that it will remove stocks identified as having high shareholder concentration, and may begin using newly disclosed shareholder data of investors owning more than 1 per cent of shares to refine its estimates of companies’ free float.

-Jeffrey Hendrik, interim president director of the Indonesia Stock Exchange, noted on Tuesday that the exchange will continue engaging with global index providers and international investors to gather feedback aimed at strengthening the country’s capital market going forward.
+Jeffrey Hendrik, interim president director of the Indonesia Stock Exchange, said on Tuesday that the exchange will continue engaging with global index providers and international investors to gather feedback aimed at strengthening the country’s capital market going forward.

 Navigate Asia in